Sanfrecce Hiroshima: Affiliated clubs

+On 15 August 2021, Sanfrecce Hiroshima signed partnership with German Bundesliga side, 1.FC Köln where both club are building up their international relations and have entered a co-operation with J.League club Sanfrecce for the coming two-and-a-half years.
+The partnership will centre on Sport and Management.
+The co-operation sees the Germany side continue its internationalisation strategy, which is an important part of the Matchplan.

+In the sporting sector, the co-operation includes coaching courses, training camp and intensive discussions surrounding the youth academy and scouting at both clubs have set themselves the goal that they should be amongst the best clubs in the league at academy level.
+As for the management side of the partnership, seminars are planned in Hiroshima and Köln, where those in charge of departments from both clubs will come together to work on a strategy going forward.

 Club name

 The club name is a portmanteau of the Japanese word for three, San and the Italian word frecce, which means 'arrows'.
 This is based on the story of the feudal lord Mōri Motonari who told his three sons that while a single arrow might be easily snapped, three arrows held together would not be broken and urged them to work for the good of the clan and its retainers.